-- While Partnership's 2024 PCP QIP program includes women 50 years of age or greater, breast cancer screenings are recommended by the American Cancer Society for women 40 years of age or greater at average risk for breast cancer.
-Partnership encourages outreach and mammogram referrals to all women at risk of breast cancer according to national cancer screening guidelines. - Establish an office-based system to promote mammography (e.g., electronic or manual tickler system to identify women 50 years of age or greater due / overdue for a mammogram). - Post card reminder. - Reminder letter signed by the provider. - Phone call to women who have not made an appointment after 4 6 weeks of mail reminder. - Reminder calls by staff tend to be more effective than robo-calls. - Train outreach team members in cancer screening health education talking points and motivational interviewing to build capacity to answer patient questions during outreach calls. - Create scripts that all staff can use to simplify the message that encourages breast cancer screening. - Include breast cancer screening appointment reminders and confirmation messages in practice's text messaging campaigns. - Be persistent with reminders.
+- While Partnership's 2025 PCP QIP program includes women 50 years of age or older, breast cancer screenings are recommended by the American Cancer Society for women 40 years of age or greater at average risk for breast cancer.
+Partnership encourages outreach and mammogram referrals to all women at risk of breast cancer according to National Cancer Screening guidelines. - Establish an office-based system to promote mammography (e.g., electronic or manual tickler system to identify women 50 years of age or older due/overdue for a mammogram). - Post card reminder. - Reminder letter signed by the provider. - Phone call to women who have not made an appointment after four to six weeks of mail reminder. - o Reminder calls by care team/staff tend to be more effective than robo-calls. - Train outreach team members in cancer screening health education talking points and motivational interviewing to build capacity to answer patient questions during outreach calls. - Create scripts that all care team/staff can use to simplify the message that encourages breast cancer screening. - Include breast cancer screening appointment reminders and confirmation messages in practice's text messaging campaigns. - Be persistent with reminders.
 You may need to remind patients several times before they schedule and complete a service.